Cryptocurrency Solana Down More Than 4% Within 24 hours - Benzinga

 The chart below compares the price movement and volatility for Solana over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 20.0% over the past week, while the overall circulating supply of the coin has decreased 0.01% to over 333.57 million.
-The current market cap ranking for SOL is #6 at $32.32 billion.
+The trading volume for the coin has fallen 32.0% over the past week, moving in tandem, directionally, with the overall circulating supply of the coin, which has decreased 0.21%.
+This brings the circulating supply to 334.01 million.
+According to our data, the current market cap ranking for SOL is #6 at $31.68 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.